If you want it, Kerblam it!

 Currently, Kerblam! only supports mac OS (both intel and apple chips) and GNU linux.
 Other unix/linux versions may work, but are untested.
 It also uses binaries that it assumes are already installed and visible from your $PATH:

-If you can use git, make, tar, bash and docker or podman from your CLI, you're good to go!
+If you can use git, make, bash and docker or podman from your CLI, you're good to go!

 Most if not all of these tools come pre-packaged in most linux distros.
 Check your repositories for them.